blepping/comfyui_jankdiffusehigh/README.md

 * Progress and previews are pretty wonky (you can look at the log for some progress information).
 * Using VAE or upscale models may result in the main model getting repeatedly unloaded/reloaded.
 Try using `latent` as the `guidance_mode`.
 If you actually have enough VRAM, maybe disabling smart memory (via ComfyUI commandline parameter) would help.
 * Currently only tested on SD15 and SDXL, may not work with models like Flux.
 (Not much testing in general as of yet.)
+* Brownian noise-based (AKA SDE) samplers may be a bit weird here, there is a workaround in place but it might not be enough.
+Also don't use with prompt-control's PCSplitSampling stuff.

 ## Description